 4. Your bio says you love to travel, and have a list of places you’d love to visit.
 Which places are at the top of your list?

 I do love to travel!
 One place that used to be at the very top of my list is Manzanar National Historic Site, but I was fortunate enough to cross that one off in 2018.
 I’m dying to get to Italy, particularly Venice because I’m just so intrigued by it.
 My husband and I have been planning a trip for a while, but we keep having babies, which isn’t great for international travel!
 Our youngest (and final) kiddos is three, so hopefully in the next few years.

 5. What are you working on now?

 I’m not totally sure yet!
 I’m really intrigued by the idea of writing a story with a dual timeline so that I can merge my love of contemporary and historical YA fiction, but I’m still figuring out what that looks like.

 ABOUT THE BOOK

-4. What do you hope readers take away from your book?
+5. What message do you hope readers take away from your book?

 Add to Goodreads • Amazon • B&N • Book Depository